chekka/heinlein-wp/htdocs/wp-content/plugins/theme-translation-for-polylang/readme.txt

 === Theme and plugin translation for Polylang (TTfP) ===
 Contributors: marcinkazmierski
-Tags: polylang, multilingual, translate, translation, language, languages, twig, multilanguage, international, localization, timber, theme, translator
-Requires at least: 5.7
+Tags: polylang, translate, translation, languages, multilanguage Requires at least: 5.7
-Tested up to: 6.4
+Tested up to: 6.6
 Requires PHP: 7.0
-Stable tag: 3.4.2
+Stable tag: 3.4.6
 License: GPL2

 Theme and plugin translation using Polylang for WordPress.